 Let’s Encrypt Stats

 According to the Let’s Encrypt stats, the number of sites and companies using Let’s Encrypt has been growing at a very rapid pace.
-As of January 2017, they already have over 20 million active SSL certificates.
-This is in part due to many web hosting companies and CDN providers hopping on board with Let’s Encrypt integrations to offer free ssl hosting.
+As of January 2018, they have issued 100 million certificates and have over 49.2 million active SSL certificates.
+Thanks to the project, the encrypted web has grown from 40% to 58% in just under two years.
+This is in part due to many web hosting companies and CDN providers hopping on board with Let’s Encrypt integrations to offer free SSL hosting.

-On average in November 2016 they were issuing 80k+ SSL certificates per day.
+On average they are issuing between 80k to over 600k SSL certificates per day.

 Let’s Encrypt also believes in full transparency.
 All certificates issued or revoked are publicly recorded and available for anyone to inspect.
 You can actually use this certificate search tool from COMODO to look up any Let’s Encrypt certificate that has been issued.